Skip to content

 2. Cyclone V SoC - Boot from QSPI

-The methodology to boot from QSPI is similar to boot from SD card, with the following differences: * Additional U-Boot configuration is performed, to store environment in QSPI Flash Memory instead of SD card * Binaries are written to QSPI Flash Memory instead of SD card
+The methodology to boot from QSPI is similar to boot from SD card, with the following differences:

 2.A.
 Setup